Antexa/htpc_ynh/README.md

-cops_ynh
+htpc_ynh
 ========

-COPS (Frontend for Calibre library) for Yunohost
+HTPC Manager for Yunohost

-More information about Jeedom : https://github.com/seblucas/cops
+More information about Jeedom : http://htpc.io/

-More information about the Yunohost App : https://doc.yunohost.org/app_cosp
+More information about the Yunohost App : https://doc.yunohost.org/app_htpc

-This application is not protected by SSOWAT but instead Nginx will ask an auth with basic_http.
-The auth still use the LDAP users.
-This is designed so the mobile apps can access the library.